Jahia/content-integrity/docs/embedded-tests.md

 If the virtual node is temporarily missing, for example because of a connectivity issue at `DataSource` level, the error has to be considered as false positive.

-If the virtual is gone forever, then the extension node should be deleted from the JCR, what will clean the reference as well.
+If the virtual node is gone forever, then the extension node should be deleted from the JCR, what will clean the reference as well.

 ## SiteLevelSystemGroupsCheck